 It is a pretty good bet that just about any show that features adults and teens interacting in an academic environment will eventually explore a romantic relationship between a teacher and a student.
 The basis for this type relationship - if it's actually a romance - can either be the adoration and respect toward the teacher/mentor figure or the teacher's protective and caring instincts, or both.
 The illicit and forbidden nature of these relationships can be mined for angst, and generally doesn't cause real life issues because the actors themselves are generally all above the age of consent thanks to Dawson Casting.
 But even if the student is eighteen or in college, this sort of extracurricular activity would still be a massive breach of professional ethics.

 There are usually different levels of moral endorsement of the relationship, depending on the genders of the participants.
 Relationships between male teachers and male students are condemned the most harshly, and more outrage tends to occur when a male teacher and a female student are together than when it's the other way around.
 An even more outrageous double standard is that emphasis is often placed on how attractive said female teacher is — the more attractive said teacher, the more acceptable the relationship is.
+Unless of course we're talking about a lesbian teacher, in which case the outrage comes right back on.

 An author might attempt to make this relationship less squicky by having the student fulfill the Wise Beyond Their Years trope or by keeping things to Courtly Love only.

 The relationship may be initiated by a Fille Fatale.
 A subtrope of Unequal Pairing.
 Compare Mrs. Robinson.
 See Likes Older Women and Stacy's Mom for young people lusting after older people in general, Precocious Crush for a more innocent variant, and Mentor Ship.
-There's a version specific to magic users called Merlin And Nimue, which takes its cue from the Arthurian Mythos where Merlin formed such a pair with several women.
+There's a version specific to magic users called Merlin and Nimue, which takes its cue from the Arthurian Mythos where Merlin formed such a pair with several women.

 This group of tropes is among The Oldest Ones in the Book.
 Although generally frowned upon in Real Life today, it's had varying levels of acceptance throughout history.
 It was most famously acceptable in Ancient Greece, where it took the form of Lover and Beloved.